pavelFaraday/Wordpress-Backend-Cheatsheet/Theme Development/Interview/9-wp_enqueue_script.md

 ## 📌 `wp_enqueue_script`

 `wp_enqueue_script` is a fundamental function in WordPress used to manage and load JavaScript files efficiently.
 Understanding its purpose, core concepts, and use cases will help you manage scripts in WordPress better.
-Let’s break down these aspects in detail.

 ### 1. **What is `wp_enqueue_script`?**

-`wp_enqueue_script` is a WordPress function that properly adds JavaScript files to your site.
-It ensures that scripts are loaded in the correct order, with proper dependencies, and without conflicts.
-This function is part of WordPress's queueing system, which provides a structured way to include JavaScript files without directly embedding them into your theme or plugin files.
+`wp_enqueue_script` is a WordPress function that properly adds JavaScript files to your site. <u>It ensures that scripts are loaded in the correct order, with proper dependencies, and without conflicts.
+It a structured way to include JavaScript files without directly embedding them into your theme or plugin files.</u>

 ### 2. **Purpose of Using `wp_enqueue_script`**